GoogleCloudPlatform/pgadapter/benchmarks/latency-comparison/nodejs/README.md

   and Java uses a Just-in-Time compiler that compiles and optimizes code based on the actual usage pattern.
 Running a warmup script before the actual benchmark is therefore recommended to get results that are comparable to an actual application that runs for a longer period of time.
 The same warmup is also executed for the Spanner Node.js client library, as Javascript also uses a Just-in-Time compiler.
-Defaults to 12,000 per CPU core.
+Defaults to 12,000 operations per CPU core.

 ## Examples